aquasecurity/terraform-provider-aquasec/docs/index.md

   aqua_url = "https://aquaurl.com" // Alternatively sourced from $AQUA_URL
   password = "@password"           // Alternatively sourced from $AQUA_PASSWORD

+  // Skip validation when credentials are not available validate = false // Alternatively sourced from $AQUA_VALIDATE

   // If you are using unverifiable certificates (e.g. self-signed) you may need to disable certificate verification verify_tls = false // Alternatively sourced from $AQUA_TLS_VERIFY